collinc04/BugBot-V2/README.md

 //sets the internal calibration array void setCalibration(int offsetArray[4][3]);

 //runs a Serial-interactive loop to adjust the calibration array.
-Sets the zero-point of each motor.
+// Sets the zero-point of each motor.
 Hips should
-//point at right-angles to the body, knees should point fully vertical, and ankles should be at right-angles
+//point at right-angles to the body, knees should point fully vertical,
+//and ankles should be at right-angles
 //to the legs
 void calibrate();